AmeerahD1/AI-Automation-Portfolio/README.md

 - Making complex data easier to understand
 - Building practical AI products around real user needs
 - Connecting AI models with APIs, databases and external systems
+- Turning ideas into usable applications
-- Developing applications from initial problem identification through to deployment
+- Taking products from problem identification through development, testing and deployment

 ---

 # 🎓 About Me

-BSc Mathematics with Data Science graduate with experience across AI engineering, data analytics, automation and AI product development.
+I am a **BSc Mathematics with Data Science graduate** with experience across AI engineering, data analytics, automation and AI product development.

-I enjoy taking a problem from **idea → requirements → development → testing → deployment**, while considering both the technical implementation and the experience of the person actually using the product.
+I enjoy taking a problem from:

+**Idea → Requirements → Development → Testing → Deployment**

+while considering both the technical implementation and the experience of the person actually using the product.

 ---